 Our partner network revenues are primarily generated using third-party distribution networks to deliver the advertisers' listings.
 The distribution network includes search engines, shopping engines, directories, destination sites, third-party Internet domains or Web sites, other targeted Web-based content, mobile and offline sources.
-We generate revenue upon delivery of qualified and reported click-throughs or phone calls to our advertisers or to advertising services providers' listings.
-We pay a revenue share to the distribution partners to access their online user traffic.
+We generate revenue upon delivery of qualified and reported phone calls or click-throughs to our advertisers or to advertising services providers' listings.
+We pay a revenue share to the distribution partners to access their online, mobile, offline or other user traffic.
 Other revenues include our call provisioning and call tracking services, campaign management services, natural search optimization services and outsourced search marketing platforms.
-Our publishing network revenues are generated from our portfolio of owned Web sites which are monetized with pay-per-click listings that are relevant to the Web sites, as well as other forms of advertising, including call-based ad units, banner advertising and sponsorships.
+Our publishing network revenues are generated from our portfolio of owned Web sites which are monetized with pay-per-click listings that are relevant to the Web sites, as well as other forms of advertising, including call-based advertising units, banner advertising and sponsorships.
 When an online user navigates to one of our Web sites and clicks on a particular listing or completes the specified action, we receive a fee.